-Getting started in Māori for Staff: Administrators Guide
+Getting started in Te Ao Māori for Educators: Administrators Guide

 Essentials for getting started

 Each teacher needs to have an EP student account to participate.
 If you need to set any teachers up with a student account, you can find instructions on how to add them individually here.

 You're also welcome to send us a list of their names and we'll be able to add them from there.

 Teachers will need to remember to log in with their student account in order to have the progress tracked and receive their certification.

-The programme would be most successful if you have a staff member allocated who is going to run the programme in your school.
-They can do things like set tasks, track progress and organise competitions to motivate the staff.
+The programme can benefit from having a staff member allocated to run the programme in your school.
+They can do things like set tasks, track progress and organise competitions to motivate staff.

-If this is a focus for staff in your school, we recommend that you allocate some staff PD/ meeting time for staff to work on Education Perfect to improve their Te Reo Māori skills.
-This will help staff to take the programme more seriously and allow the time to make progress.
+If this is a focus for staff in your school, we recommend that you allocate some staff PD or meeting time for staff to work on EP to improve their Te Reo Māori skills.
+This will help staff to take the programme more seriously and allow them time to make progress!

 Run an initial staff meeting where you introduce the staff to the program - allow some time within this for teachers to log in and get started on their learning journey.

 Allocating regular time slots for staff to have time to do their own personal learning will help with successful engagement with, and completion of, this course.

 To make the learning more directed, we recommend setting tasks for the staff.
-This will mean that when a staff member logs into the system, and access the student zone, they will easily be able to find the material they should be working on.
-Setting a task also allows you to easily track the progress they have made and see how much they have completed.
+This will mean that when a staff member accesses their account, they can easily find the material they should be working on.
+Setting a task also allows you to track the progress they have made and see how much they have completed.